epccs/Gravimetric/Manager/manager/TestMode.md

 ## Cmd 52 from a controller /w i2c-debug to access evening_debouce

-Send an ignored long integer (0) in four bytes to see what the evening_debouce value is.
+Send command and an ignored long integer (0) in four bytes to see what the evening_debouce value is.

 ```
 # I am using the bootload interface